ayush-ambasta/PromotionsManagement/README.md

 # Promonade

-clone this main branch as a template and work on the code, create a new branch and continue adding your own contributions
+clone a branch and work on the code, create a new branch and continue adding your own contributions

+current up to date branch - owais